TobiasBohnen/tcob_games/Solitide/ScriptAPI.md

 - on_before_shuffle

   - _Signature_: function(game, card)
-  - _Description_: Called after starting a new game for every card, before it's moved to a pile.
+  - _Description_: Called after starting a new game for each card, before it's moved to a pile.
   - _Return value_: **true** if the function handled the card, **false** otherwise.

 - on_shuffle

   - _Signature_: function(game, card, pile)
-  - _Description_: Called after starting a new game for every card, when it's moved to a pile.
+  - _Description_: Called after starting a new game for each card, when it's moved to a pile.
   - _Return value_: **true** if the function handled the card, **false** otherwise.

 - on_after_shuffle

   - _Signature_: function(game)
-  - _Description_: Called after starting a new game after every card has been moved to a pile.
+  - _Description_: Called after starting a new game, once every card has been moved to a pile.
   - _Return value_: none

 - on_init